 How to make the switch

 When you’re ready to switch accountants, there are a few things you need to do to make the process as smooth as possible.
 The first step is to gather some information about your current accountant.
-This includes their contact information, the years they’ve been working with you, and what services they’ve been providing.
+This includes their contact information, the years they’ve worked with you, and the services they’ve been providing.

 Once you have this information, you can reach out to potential new accountants.
-It’s important to ask them a few questions about their services and fees to ensure they’re a good fit for your business.
+Ask them about their services and fees to ensure they fit your business well.

 If all goes well, you should be able to switch accountants without interruption in your bookkeeping or financial reporting.
 Just make sure you give your old accountant enough notice so they can wrap up any unfinished work.

 When it comes time to switch accountants, there can be a lot of problems that arise if you’re not careful.
 It would be best if you made sure that your old and new accountants clearly understand what needs to be done with your books.
 This means you’ll have to do some paperwork transfers and may even have to meet with both accountants in person.